durrantmm/mustache/docs/install.md

 This can then be called from anywhere on the file system while in the `mustache` conda environment.

-# Running `mustache alignbwa`
-Mustache uses BWA to align reads to a reference genome fasta, but it has to properly format the alignment files in order for them to be compatible with certain mustache tools, such as alignment_anchord assembly.

-We've built in the BWA alignment into the mustache tool, so that you don't have to worry about properly formatting the BAM file.

-The format of the argument is

-    python alignbwa.py GENOME OUT_BAM FASTQ1 [<FASTQ2>]
-or

-    mustache align GENOME OUT_BAM FASTQ1 [<FASTQ2>]

-Whether or not the alignment is paired-end is determined by whether one or two fastq files are provided.

-# Running `mustache find`
-The `mustache find` command takes the BAM file produced above and identifies insertion sequences, their genomic loci, and the number of reads from the sample supporting the observation.

-The command is run as

-    mustache find (paired|single) [OPTIONS] BAM_FILE GENOME OUTPUT_PREFIX

-The default options are designed for genomes with 10x coverage, they may need to be adjusted for samples with significantly higher or lower depth.

-## `mustache find` output
-The final results will be found in the specified output directory.

-    *.insertions_seqs.tsv - Detailed table of insertion sequences identified.
-    *.insertions_seqs.fasta - A fasta file of all the identified insertion sequences.

 [NEXT: Install or update software](docs/tutorial.md)